MaaraaG/exampleRepo/README.md

-# Example Reposytory
+# Example Repository

                          This is a sample repo....